spzSource/spzSource.github.io/_posts/2019-11-30-cosoms-db-distinct-count.md

 - Be able to identify such queries and return an execution error rather incorrectly execute the query - rough ETA is first quater of 2020.
 - Add support for DCOUNT w/ proper query distribution - rough ETA is first quater of 2020.
-- Support proper distribution of the query - the might be able to provide limited support for simple queries, but a complete support would be very difficult to achieve as part of SDK code as it would have dependency on the query engine itself.
+- Support proper distribution of the query - theу might be able to provide limited support for simple queries, but a complete support would be very difficult to achieve as part of SDK code as it would have dependency on the query engine itself.
 This has to be delivered as a hosted service, which they currently are working on.
 The rough ETA for the availability of this service is the second half of 2020.

 ## Conclusion